 - Shoulder Health: They help deal with imbalances as most people concentrate on the anterior and lateral heads of the deltoids, not the rear deltoids.
 Working out every head of the deltoids helps to keep your shoulders healthy and prevent injuries.

-- Versatility: Face pulls are versatile, easy to do, and you don’t need machines to perform them.
+- Versatility: Face pulls are versatile and easy to do.
+Plus, you don’t need machines to perform them.
 You can, also, perform this exercise with cables, bands, or a barbell.

 How to Do Dumbbell Face Pulls

-- Grab a set of dumbbells and let them rest by your tights
+- Grab a set of dumbbells with your hands slightly wider than shoulder-width distance apart and with your palms facing down.
+Let them rest by your tights

 - Keep your back straight and almost parallel to the floor, shoulders back, and core tight

-- Lift the dumbbells up towards your face – mainly eye level – keeping your elbows out
+- Lift the dumbbells up towards your face – mainly the eye area, keeping your elbows out

 - Hold at the top of the movement for a couple of seconds, squeezing the back of your shoulders – You’ll feel your shoulder blades retract or pinch together

-- Lower the dumbbells down in a controlled way
+- Slowly lower the dumbbells down in a controlled way to the starting position

-*️⃣ This is not an exercise to perform with a very heavy weight as other muscles can easily assist and take the emphasis off the rear delts.
-Aim to perform 3 sets of 12 to 15 repetitions.
+*️⃣ You do not need to perform this exercise with very heavy weights since by doing so other muscles can easily assist and take the emphasis off the rear delts.

 Face Pulls Mistakes to Avoid